yusir8/yusir8/README.md

 # Hi there 👋

 ## I'm  yusir8
-I'm a Frontend learner who does thing no asked for!
+I'm a 13 y/0 Frontend learner who does thing no asked for!

+## What Project am i working on?
+### Currently i'm working on Project U

 <!--
 **yusir8/yusir8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.